brosen8690/RandomNumbersToSum/README.md

 ### TODO

 The current implementation is not good, since the numbers will trend large -> small with each iteration of the loop.
 Some sort of weighting system will be worked on to give a more realistic spread.

+An out of bounds exception will be thrown if the count is greater than the sum.